Needless to say, we know a thing or two about creating awesome content that your audience wants to consume.

 People won’t click on your post if the headline is dull and uninspiring.

-That means you’ll need to learn how to write irresistible headlines that capture people’s attention and make them want to learn more.
+You’ll need to craft irresistible headlines that capture people’s attention and make them want to learn more.

 Headlines convince people to click.
 Intros convince people to read.